 Having a desktop computer will come in handy if you know you’ll be working from home a lot.
 It is also excellent for projects with lots of detail because the screen size is a lot larger than a laptop.

 There are tons of different desktop computers out there, but similar to the laptop on this list, Apple products work best with Adobe Creative Cloud.
-As a graphic designer, having equipment that works seamlessly with the software you frequently use is essential.
+As a graphic designer, having equipment that works seamlessly with the software you frequently use is crucial.

 Apple has a wide range of different desktops, but you don’t have to get roped into purchasing the most expensive one with tons of features you won’t even bother using.